Oppenheim3r/ProcessButcher/README.md

 *   **Protected Processes:** ProcessButcher may not be able to open or analyze certain protected system processes (e.g., PPL processes).
 Warnings will be printed for processes that cannot be opened.
 *   **Native API:** The tool relies heavily on undocumented Native APIs.
 Behavior might change between Windows versions.
 It was developed targeting Windows 10 (Redstone 2 ).
 *   **Handle Query Hangs:** `NtQueryObject` for `ObjectNameInformation` can sometimes hang indefinitely, especially for certain pipe handles.
 A timeout mechanism (TODO Item 014) is not yet implemented.
-*   **Error Handling:** Basic error handling is included, but further robustness improvements could be made.